-In 2017, we are pleased to share that the AUP community of donors continues to expand, helping us to achieve our mission-driven strategic goals for the University.
+We are pleased to share that the AUP community of donors continued to expand in 2017, helping us to achieve our mission-driven strategic goals for the University.
 Donations to the AUP Ascending Campaign increased over last year and new student awards were established by alumni.
-The creation of our student-centered, consolidated campus nears its conclusion, as our commitment grows to enrich our academic programs and ensure the diversity of our student body.
+The creation of our student-centered, consolidated campus nears its conclusion as our commitment grows to enrich our academic programs and ensure the diversity of our student body.
 This year's annual report covers these exciting developments at AUP.

-2015-2016 Fundraising Income from Donors and Trusts
+2016-2017 Fundraising Income from Donors and Trusts